 In April, Lisa will be joining other cancer survivors from across the country to climb to Mt.
 Everest Base Camp.
 Her husband Kevin (of Edward Jones) will also be part of the adventure.
 The trek is organized by Radiating Hope, a non-profit organization with a mission to improve cancer care around the globe.

-Lisa and Kevin will carry Prayer Flags that will be staked at the peak of Mt.
-Everest.
-Our community will write their messages of hope, strength, and health in honor of loved ones.
+Lisa and Kevin will carry Prayer Flags that will be staked at Mt.
+Everest base camp.
+Our community has written their messages of hope, strength, and health in honor of themselves and loved ones.

 Lisa King is a nurse, a wife, and a mother of two beautiful little girls.
 She’s also a breast cancer survivor… at the age of 43.